 - To sign more MoUs with prestigious academic institutes.

-I look forward for kind cooperation and guidance, to fulfill the aspiration of academic dreams of the Centre.
+I look forward to kind cooperation and collaboration to fulfil the academic dreams of the Centre.

 Prof. Tareak Ahmad Rather